orsonteodoro/gcf2/README.md

 The reasons for emerging @world CFIed 2 times with 1 CFIed @system emerge is for CFI violation discovery.
 The CFI volation is not really isolated in the
 @system set but can affect the @world set like with zlib.
-When a CFI violation is encountered it should be fixed as follows:

-1. Fix the exposed bug
-2. If not able to be fixed, then add exceptions to the ignore list while continuing to use the CFI scheme.
-Add cfi-ignore-list.conf to package.env and add the ignore list to /etc/portage/package.cfi_ignore/${CATEGORY}/${PN}.
-See docs for details.
-3. If ignore list doesn't work well, use the -fno-sanitize to completely disable the scheme.
-These correspond to one or more the no-cfi-*.conf files.

 See also the [Troubleshooting](https://github.com/orsonteodoro/gentoo-cflags#troubleshooting) section.